• The Upfit Insider

 • Used heavy: $45k–120k

-What Loads Can You Haul?
+What Loads Can You Haul in a Box Truck?

 Example:

-An 8,000 lb GVWR truck – 5,000 lbs curb weight (with upfit) = Only 3,000 lbs left for cargo.
+• 8,000 lb GVWR truck – curb weight 5,000 lbs (with upfit) = only 3,000 lbs left for cargo.

-• HVAC tools & equipment
+• HVAC gear & tools

 • Palletized freight